Cutoff for the Swendsen-Wang dynamics on the complete graph: Proof of main result: cutoff when

 \begin{lemma} Let $\lambda \in (0,1)$ be a constant independent of $n$.
 Let $\mathcal V = \{V_1,..., V_q\}$ be a $\lambda$-partition and let $A_t$ and $A_t'$ be two copies of the projection chain such that {\normalfont{A1}} and {\normalfont{A2}} above hold.
 Then, there exists a coupling of $A_{t+1}$ and $A_{t+1}'$ such that with probability $\Omega(1)$, it holds that $A_{t+1}=A_{t+1}'$. \end{lemma}

-This lemma implies that we can obtain two configurations such that $A_{T+1} = A_{T+1}'$ with probability $\Omega(1)$.
 Similar couplings were also designed in~\cite{LNNP,galanis2019swendsen} but for the high-temperature $\beta < \bs$ setting where all the spin classes have roughly the same number of vertices and the percolation step is sub-critical in all classes.
 Here, we have to contend with the presence of a dominant spin class and a super-critical percolation step; this is the reason for the additional step in our analysis (Lemma~\ref{lem:basket_coupling}) that guarantees that the extra assumption A2 holds after the first two phases.

 The final step of our coupling is a simple boosting phase so that the overall probability of success is at least $\ge 3/4$.

 \begin{lemma} Let $X_0$ and $Y_0$ be configurations such that {\normalfont{A1}} and {\normalfont{A2}} hold.
 Then, there exists a coupling and a constant integer $\ell \ge 0$ such that $ \Pr\big(\cup_{i=1}^\ell \{A_{t+i}=A'_{t+i}\}\big)\ge \frac 34. $ \end{lemma}